toplenboren/simple-git-hooks/README.md

    > There are more ways to configure the package.
 Check out [Additional configuration options](#additional-configuration-options).

-3. Run the CLI script to update the git hooks with the commands from the config:
+3. Run the CLI script to initialize the git hooks with the commands from the config:

    ```sh
    # [Optional] These 2 steps can be skipped for non-husky users
    git config core.hooksPath .git/hooks/
    rm -rf .git/hooks

    # Update ./git/hooks
    npx simple-git-hooks
    ```